This post may contain affiliate links.

 The reaction between the baking soda and vinegar cause the balloon to inflate all on its own!
 It is a show-stopper experiment for kids.

 (See more of my STEM projects for kids.)

 How to Do the Baking Soda and Vinegar Balloon Experiment:

-Supplies You Will Need for the Experiment:
+Supplies You Will Need for this Simple Science Experiment:

 TIP: Before starting the experiment, you will want to stretch out the balloon to make it more loose and easier to inflate.